How to Plan and Stick to a Wedding Budget

-From figuring out the logistics of your big day to setting and sticking to a budget, we’ve outlined what you can do to plan your wedding and get your new life as a married couple started without going broke.
+Couples in Pennsylvania spent an average of $35,900 on their weddings in 2019.
+While wedding prices may feel overwhelming to couples, planning a budget can be extremely helpful to save some money.
+From figuring out the logistics of your big day to setting and sticking to a budget, we’ve outlined what you can do to plan your wedding and get your new life as a married couple started without breaking the bank.

 As you start financial planning for your wedding, there are a few logistical questions to answer before you jump into deciding what to wear and what cake to serve.
 Getting organized and determining what matters most to you and your partner will help you figure out where to splurge and where to find less expensive alternatives or wedding elements you can eliminate from your event entirely.